-Name of area Purpose Objectives Additional provisions SCA 1 - Perth Airport Buffer Special Control Area To support the implementation of State Planning Policy No. 5.1 - Land Use Planning in the Vicinity of Perth Airport.
-To promote the long term viability of the Perth Airport so as to enable its ongoing development and operation.
+Name of area Purpose Objectives Additional provisions 1 Perth Airport so as to enable its on-going development and operation.
 To prevent unreasonable encroachment of incompatible (noise sensitive) land uses and those activities affected or potentially impacted upon by aircraft noise.
-To provide for appropriately designed and constructed development of low to medium density residential uses within suitable locations within the Special Control Area.
-To minimise the impact of aircraft noise on existing and future communities within the Special Control Area.
-The development of a single house between the 20 and 25 ANEF Contours of the Perth Airport Buffer Special Control Area requires development approval if no notification relating to aircraft noise is on the land title.
-The development of a single house above the 25 ANEF Contour of the Perth Airport Buffer Special Control Area requires development approval.
-Development applications for residential development above the 25 ANEF contour must be accompanied by a statement or report which demonstrates that the development achieves all of the relevant policy measures under the State Planning Policy No. 5.1 - Land Use Planning in the Vicinity of Perth Airport Buffer Special Control Area may be referred to the Perth Airport Pty.
-Ltd. for comment and advice in accordance with State Planning Policy No. 5.1 - Land Use Planning in the Vicinity of Perth Airport.
+To provide for appropriately designed and constructed development of low to medium density residential uses within The development of a single house above the 25 ANEF Contour of the Perth Airport Buffer Special Control Area requires development approval.
+Development applications for residential development above the 25 ANEF contour must be accompanied by a statement or report which demonstrates that the development achieves all of the relevant policy measures under the State Planning Policy No. 5.1 - Land Use Planning in the Vicinity of Perth Airport.
+Applications for development approval in the Perth Airport Buffer Special Control Area may be referred to the Perth Airport Pty.

-Name of area Purpose Objectives Additional provisions SCA 2 - Jandakot Airport Buffer Special Control Area To support the implementation of State Planning Policy No. 5.3 - Land Use Planning in the Vicinity of Jandakot Airport.
-To promote the long term viability of the Jandakot Airport so as to enable its ongoing development and operation.
-To prevent unreasonable encroachment of incompatible (noise sensitive) land uses and those activities affected or potentially impacted upon by aircraft noise.
+Name of area Purpose Objectives Additional provisions of State Planning Policy No. 5.3 uses and those activities affected or potentially impacted upon by aircraft noise.
 To provide for appropriately designed and constructed development of low to medium density residential uses within suitable locations within the Special Control Area.
-To minimise the impact of aircraft noise on existing and future communities within the Special Control Area.
-The development of a single house between the 20 and 25 ANEF Contours or within the Frame Area of the Jandakot Airport Buffer Special Control Area in the Additional provisions column on Table 10 requires development approval if no notification relating to aircraft noise is on the land title.
+Buffer Special Control Area in the Additional provisions column on Table 10 requires development approval if no notification relating to aircraft noise is on the land title.
 AMD 1 GG 18/01/2022 The development of a single house above the 25 ANEF Contour of the Jandakot Airport Buffer Special Control Area requires development approval.
 Development applications for residential development above the 25 ANEF contour must be accompanied by a statement or report which demonstrates that the development achieves all of the relevant policy measures under the State Planning Policy No. 5.3 - Land Use Planning in the Vicinity of Jandakot Airport.
-Applications for development approval in the Jandakot Airport Buffer Special Control Area may be referred to the operators of Jandakot Airport for comment and advice in accordance with State Planning Policy No. 5.3 - Land Use Planning in the Vicinity of Perth Airport.
-SCA 3 - Former Town Planning Scheme No. 29 Special Control Area The Special Control Area is created to obtain all financial contributions associated with the former Town Planning Scheme No. 29.
-To secure the remaining financial contributions from the former Town Planning Scheme No. 29.
-Properties that have not provided financial contributions detailed in the former Town Planning Scheme No. 29 are required to provide financial contributions in accordance with the requirements set out in Schedule D of the Scheme.
+Applications for development approval in the Jandakot Airport Buffer Special Control Area may be referred to the operators of Planning Scheme No. · contributions from the former Town Properties that have not provided financial contributions detailed in the former Town Planning Scheme No. 29 are required to provide financial contributions in accordance with the requirements set out in Schedule D of the Scheme.